KMattAntonio256/student/navigation/about.md

 - Del Norte High School Pre-School (2014-2015)
 - Monterery Ridge Elementary School (2016-2022)
-- Oak Valley Middle School Years(2022-2025)
+- Oak Valley Middle School Years (2022-2025)
 - Del Norte High School Freshman Year (2025)

 ### Culture, Family, and Fun

 Everything for me, as for many others, revolves around family and friends.

-- My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
+- My mother told me that I was Danish, English, and Irish — here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
-- My family is pretty big as I have been married twice, my 1st wife passed away.
-We have had 5 kids, 4 adopted by me, 1 biological.
-Plus, there are three grandkids.
+- My family is pretty big as I have been married twice; my 1st wife passed away.
+We have had 5 kids (4 adopted by me, 1 biological), plus three grandkids.
 My name to my grandkids is Abuilito.
-- The gallery of pics has some of my family, fun, culture and faith memories.
+- The gallery of pics has some of my family, fun, culture, and faith memories.

 <comment>
-Gallery of Pics, scroll to the right for more ...
+Gallery of Pics — scroll to the right for more...
 </comment>
 <div class="image-gallery">
   <img src="{{site.baseurl}}/images/about/missionary.jpg" alt="Image 1">
 </div>